AnTr24/TheShadyBunch/5. Monsters, Items and Statuses/Token of the King.md

 Link:
 ![[shady.jpg|banner]]
 ## Item Description
-A token issued by the [[King of Fimore]].
+A token issued by the [[Kingdom of Fimore]].
 Anyone presenting it to the king may redeem it for a single favor.

 ## Story
 - [[Return to the City]]: 1 was gifted to [[The Shady Bunch]].